giorgossaridakis/cchatd/README.md

 tested very successfully in Debian and OpenBSD.

+compile with make or ./build

+contact giorgossaridakis@gmail.com

 Distributed under the GNU Public License (please be gentle).

-contact giorgossaridakis@gmail.com